 F. Frontal bone forehead structure terminates at the brow.
 The male forehead is lower and more slopping.

-G. Men have a deeper cranial mass.
+G. Male skull have a deeper cranial structure.

 I. A males gonion (most posterior inferior point on angle of mandible) is more flared out and sharply angled.